AlgorithmsMeetup/PreviousAlgorithms/README.md

 The current Meetup format is as follows

-8:00 Meetup Starts, People settle in
+8:00 Meetup welcome

-8:05 Personal Introductions

-8:10 Problem Introduction & Clarification
+8:05 Problem description lecture

+8:20 Getting set up lecture

-8:20 People pair up to work on solutions
+8:30 People pair up and work on solutions

-8:25-9:20 Pairs hack on solutions.
-If there are tests, you make them pass.

-9:20-9:40 Algorithm Presentations, Pull Request submittal
+9:30 Solution lecture

 How to find Hack Reactor:
 Tell the doorman you are here for Hack Reactor and then come up to the 8th (top) floor!